 Powered by the DeWalt XR lithium-ion system, this Graco wireless paint sprayer is designed to give you the perfect airless finish.
 Users can operate it at any speed and without the paint thinning requirements of other sprayers.

-The triple piston pump can be rebuilt with Graco parts, extending the life of your sprayer.
-The RAC X FFLP spray tips are quality built and provide an industry leading consistent spraying experience.
+The triple-piston pump is serviceable and can be rebuilt using Graco replacement parts, helping to extend the sprayer’s lifespan.
+Additionally, the RAC X FFLP spray tips are well-made and offer an industry-leading consistent spray pattern.

 You’ll receive everything you need to get started inside the box with the Graco Ultra Cordless Airless Handheld Paint Sprayer.
 Here is what we discovered.